alexey-v-paramonov/sc_website/content/en/docs/system/hosting.md

 ---
-title: "Renting a VPS/VDS for Internet Radio"
+title: "Renting a Server for Internet Radio"
 date: 2026-01-28
 weight: 11
-summary: "A practical, provider-agnostic guide to buying a VPS/VDS for an internet radio: choosing a plan, region, OS, getting access, and what hardware/network details matter most."
+summary: "A practical, provider-agnostic guide to renting a server for internet radio — VPS/VDS or dedicated: choosing a plan, region, OS, getting access, and what hardware/network details matter most."
-seo_title: "How to Rent a VPS/VDS for Internet Radio — Step-by-step (Any Provider)"
+seo_title: "How to Rent a Server for Internet Radio (VPS/VDS or Dedicated) — Step-by-step"
-description: "Learn how VPS/VDS ordering typically works across popular hosting providers: picking CPU/RAM/SSD, choosing Ubuntu 24.04, getting SSH access, and connecting the server to our streaming panel."
+description: "Learn how server ordering typically works across popular hosting providers (VPS/VDS and dedicated): choosing CPU/RAM/SSD, Ubuntu 24.04, SSH access, and connecting the server to our streaming panel."
 ---

-# Renting a VPS/VDS for Internet Radio (any hosting provider)
+# Renting a server for Internet Radio (VPS/VDS or dedicated)

-This article explains how renting a VPS/VDS (virtual server) usually works on most common hosting providers, and what to pay attention to when your goal is stable internet radio streaming.
+This article explains how renting a server for internet radio usually works on most common hosting providers.
+You can use a VPS/VDS (virtual server) or a dedicated server — both options are supported.

 Important note: our Streaming.Center panel does **not** lock you to any particular hosting company.
 You can choose any provider you like — it doesn’t matter to us.
 The only requirement is that your server meets the minimum specs from our system requirements.

 - System requirements: [/docs/system/system_requirements/](/docs/system/system_requirements/)

-## Examples of well‑regarded VPS providers (US & Europe)
+## Examples of well‑regarded providers (US & Europe)

-There’s no single “best” provider for everyone, but these companies are commonly considered reliable and user‑friendly in the US and European markets:
+There’s no single “best” provider for everyone, but these companies are commonly considered reliable and user‑friendly (and are often well‑reviewed) in the US and European markets.

+- VPS/VDS (easy to start):
   - US / global: DigitalOcean, Vultr, Linode (Akamai Connected Cloud)
   - Europe / global: Hetzner, OVHcloud, Scaleway, UpCloud
+- Dedicated servers (more performance per $ at scale):
+  - US / global: OVHcloud, Liquid Web
+  - Europe / global: Hetzner, OVHcloud, Leaseweb

 Pick the provider and region that best match your audience and your budget.